JeremyFail/MassiveCraft/README.md

 It may take a few minutes to build.
 Once complete (and if successful), the JAR files will be located at:
 ```
 ../MassiveCore/target/MassiveCore.jar
+../CreativeGates/target/CreativeGates.jar
 ../Factions/target/Factions.jar
 ```

 ## Other Noteworthy Stuff

 ### The version numbers must match
 If you make changes to the code, the version numbers in each of the sub-repository `pom.xml` files must match.
 The version number in the root `MassiveCraft/pom.xml` can be 1.0.0 forever.
-However, the version numbers in the sub-repositories must be in sync.
-Remember to update the version numbers at the same time.
+However, the version numbers in the sub-repositories must all be in sync.
+Remember to update the version numbers at the same time if you make changes.